‘Y&R’ Spoilers: Billy Breaks Up With Phyllis, Reunites With Victoria

 When Phyllis confronted Billy to express her concern over the fact that he was spending so much time with Victoria, Billy tried to reassure her, saying that nothing was going on between him and Victoria.

 However, Phyllis’s sense of insecurity grew when Billy began spending even more time with Victoria after she was hospitalized.
-Phyllis the one who directed Ben Hochman (Ben Hermes) to Victoria in the hope that he would divert Victoria’s attention from Billy.
+Phyllis was the one who directed Ben Hochman (Ben Hermes) to Victoria in the hope that he would divert Victoria’s attention from Billy.
 She apparently also hoped that Victoria hooking up with Ben would make Billy give up on her.

 The Young and the Restless spoilers for the weeks of August 7 and 14, according to She Knows Soaps, reveal that Bill is upset when he learns that Victoria slept with Ben Hochman (Ben Hermes).
-His criticizes her action, saying it was risky for her sleep with a potential investor.
+He criticizes her action, saying it was risky for her sleep with a potential investor.
 He also points out Ben’s bad reputation.

 The Young and the Restless Spoilers Monday, August 7: Victoria Struggles to Hide Her… https://t.co/n0rW77tEE8 pic.twitter.com/5p5ByxDKMw